Most

 determined that developmental regulation proceeds through a sequential

-activation of series of regulatory switches that in turn activate
+activation of series of regulatory switches that, in turn,

 networks of other genes.
 These regulatory genes produce proteins

-cascade continues building an animal cell type by cell type in
+the cascade continues building an animal cell type by cell

 a distinct order.
 The best studied regulatory genes are the Hox